wellyshen/react-cool-starter/README.md

 ## Troubleshooting

-If the hot reloading doesn't working, it might caused by the following error.
-To solve the problem, just click the **refresh button** from your browser.
+If you get the the following message during developing, try to run `yarn build` to fix it.

-> Refused to execute script from 'app.js' because its MIME type ('text/html') is not executable, and strict MIME type checking is enabled.
+> webpack-isomorphic-tools (waiting for the first webpack build to finish)

 If you run the example of the app.
 And you encounter the checksum error like below, try to restart the server to solve the problem. (it's a react universal issue, this solution might not works for your further developing scenarios)